 The Vampire Diaries has some of the mostpainfully obvious Product Placement, though The CW as a whole is a major offender, including using Bing for searching online, AT&T for getting online(MiFi) or texting with their phones, or using Skype/MSN to video chat!
 It's nigh impossible to find a episode that isn't so shameless.

-Victorious: Has Jade's bag have the Gears of War logo in her bag strap.
+Victorious has the Gears of War logo on Jade's bag strap.
 Later in the series, the placement was gone, possibly because the executives didn't want to advertise an M-rated franchise in a kids' show.

-One of their sponsors is Hyundai, and their Tucson compact SUV is featured in the second season.
+One of the show's sponsors is Hyundai, and their Tucson compact SUV is featured in the second season.
 Hyundai even created a "zombie survival machine" based on their Elantra compact as part of their cross-promotion with the show.

 The Gerber blade company also sponsors the show.
 Whenever a combat knife, hatchet, machete, or other bladed weapon is used on the show, expect to see the Gerber logo and their distinctive black-and-orange coloring.

 During the second season, they have been showing Twizzlers brand licorice in several episodes.
 One episode had Myka saying she was "a Twizzlers girl", and another episode had a prolonged shot of her taking a Twizzler out of a package.

 Claudia comments on the Toyota Prius in Season 3 Episode 1.
 It's even taken to the point of parody.
 Jinks becomes increasingly annoyed during the scene as Claudia ignores his questions in order to list off the features of the car.

 In Season 3 Episode 3, a plot point involves computer chain store Tiger Direct.

 The West Wing: The cast drink rather a lot of Schweppes Bitter Lemon.

 White Collar spent some time shilling for Ford.
 "This is a Taurus, it can take care of itself.
 I'm keeping my eyes on you."